sureshkpagemajik/webstore/README.md

+Pre-requisites  -

+  Make sure you have JAVA 8 or JRE 8 installed.
+  Make sure you have maven installed.
+  Make sure you have git installed
+  Make sure you have docker-compose installed.

+To clone this application Run - "git clone https://github.com/Gokulanand-Narayanan/MicroSvcApp.git"

+Run "cd MicroSvcApp"

 Run "mvn clean package" in the Webstore-Microservice-DockerCompose Directory.
 This will build all the required war and jar files to run Webstore.

 This Project Works with windows and Linux based machines.
-The docker-compose file is built for windows based machines out-the-box,

-To run it in linux machines replace the '\' in build-context to '/' in docker-compose.yml file.

-Run "docker-compose up" to run the webstore and access it through 8070 port.
+Run "docker-compose up -d" This command will create the necessary images to run all the microservices applciations, create the docker containers.

+To ensure all containers started  Run "docker ps -a"

+Open the browser and access the application using "http://DOCKER_HOST_IP:8070/webstore"